 IFAP and Healthy Business Training Academy (issuing RTO Code 30831) have collaborated to offer this qualification in Perth.
 This alliance will enable participants to access the quality and expertise offered by IFAP in the work health and safety field.

-The Certificate IV Work Health and Safety is a competency-based occupational health and safety (OHS) qualification.
+The BSB41415 Certificate IV Work Health and Safety is a competency-based workplace health and safety (WHS) qualification.
 This means that to attain the qualification, participants are required to do more than just attend the training course.
-Participants will be required to provide evidence that they have understood the OHS training and applied it in their workplace.
+Participants will be required to provide evidence that they have understood the WHS training and applied it in their workplace.
 As such, it is not possible to complete all of the assessment requirements during the face-to-face training.

-The timeframe for completing the assessment for each module is two months.
+The timeframe for completing the assessment for each module is 3 months.
 Participants will have two months after attending each training module.

 - Communicate and explain the work health and safety management system (WHSMS) plan to others in relation to their roles and responsibilities, and facilitate their contribution to implementation of the plan